Search

 • Client The Scottish Borders Council

-• Status Phase 1 Complete, Phase 2 in Stage 2 Design
+• Status Phase 1 Complete, Phase 2 due to complete July 2026

 • Services Consultancy, Architecture